15 days from £2,899 per person

 - International flights.
 Prices are based on return flights with Air Canada from London Heathrow or WestJet from London Gatwick.
 Supplements may apply from other airports

 - 3 meals: 1 breakfast (day 11) 1 lunch (day 7) 1 dinner (day 6)

 - Travel in destination by coach

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport and a direct, scheduled Air Canada flight to Halifax.
-Upon arrival, we transfer to the Lord Nelson Hotel & Suites (4T) for the first of two nights.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Halifax.
+Upon arrival, we transfer to the Westin Nova Scotian (4-star) or Hotel Halifax (4-star) for the first of two nights.

 Halifax, the capital of Nova Scotia, is steeped in seafaring history and tradition.
 We enjoy an orientation tour to familiarise ourselves with the city, including a visit to Citadel National Historic Site to explore the history of the star-shaped fortress and the British and Canadian soldiers stationed here.
 The remainder of the day is at leisure to enjoy the vibrant community life of Halifax.

 Tracing the rugged coastline of Nova Scotia southwards, we make stops at the tiny fishing village of Peggy’s Cove and Lunenburg, home of the Bluenose II, a fishing schooner that has become symbolic and synonymous with Nova Scotia.
 We stay the night at the Atlantica Oak Island Resort (4-star), minutes from Chester and Mahone Bay.